jeremy-rifkin/libassert/CONTRIBUTING.md

 ## Local development

-To build the project make a `build/` folder and run `cmake ..`, along with any cmake configurations you desire.
-Then run `make -j`, `ninja test`, or `msbuild assert.sln`.
+The easiest way to develop locally is to run `make build` which will handle cmake invocation and build in `build/`.
+Alternatively you can manually run `cmake ..`, along with any cmake configurations you desire in a build folder.
+Then run `make -j`, `ninja`, or `msbuild libassert.sln`.

 Some useful configurations:
 - `-DCMAKE_BUILD_TYPE=Debug|Release|RelWithDebInfo`: Build in debug / release / etc.